 Donations To Cancer Survivors

-Below are some of the ways you can support people with cancer.
+Below are some of the ways you can support cancer survivors.
 Yes, financial donations are essential to cancer organizations and the people and programs they help, including research to advance new treatments.
 But there are many other kinds of contributions you can make that are also valuable.

 If you’re looking for ways to make a difference in the life of people with cancer, consider exploring these options.